josephernest/0Doc/README.md

 Just open `index.html` and that's it!
 No server needed.

 To edit your own documentation, write it in Markdown syntax inside the `<div id="content"> ... </div>`.
-The table of contents will be automatically generated.
+The table of contents will be automatically generated on the fly.

 You can also: